Conditional Antibody Design as 3D Equivariant Graph Translation: Limitations and Future Work

 \section{Limitations and Future Work}

-\paragraph{Epitope selection} The epitope of an antigen is the region where an antibody bind.
-In practice, the location of an epitope is provided by a biological expert or detected via certain computational methods~\citep{haste2006prediction} beforehand.
-Since the focus of this paper is mainly on antibody generation, we simply select the 48 residues closer to the antibody as the epitope, without the involvement of more elaborated epitope detection methods.
-Furthermore, for the experiments like Section \ref{sec:opt} and those wet-lab settings in \citet{shan2022deep}, we always have an initial antibody to optimize, which indicates that we can always select the closest 48 residues as the epitope and then perform later antibody design.

-\paragraph{Initial complex} Our method requires the 3D coordinates of the antigen and the framework regions of heavy/light chains, which could be not easy to obtain in practice.
-Even so, with the development of protein structure prediction models (e.g. Alphafold~\citep{jumper2021highly}) and docking methods (e.g. EquiDock~\citep{ganea2021independent}), it is expected that we can obtain the 3D structures of the antigen and the heavy/light chains of the antibody directly based on their initial 1D sequences.
-The docked complex can then be used as the input of our method for further fine-grained optimization.

 \paragraph{Sidechain generation} In this paper, we follow the previous settings in \citet{jin2021iterative} and only model the backbone geometry for fair comparisons.
 However, sidechains also play an essential role in the interactions between antigens and antibodies.
-It is tractable to extend our method to incorporate sidechains by replacing the current node feature with the local full-atom graph of each residue.
+A potential method is to extend our method to incorporate sidechains by replacing the current node feature with the local full-atom graph of each residue.
 We leave this for future work.

 \paragraph{Data augmentation} The size of existing data of antibodies is still small since it is hard to obtain the 3D structures of antibodies in practice.
 There are several possible ways to do data augmentation for further improvement.
 The first is to leverage pretrained models on sequences.
 Since the 1D sequence data of antibodies are much more abundant than 3D data, it is possible to pretrain an embedding model based on 1D sequences and inject the pretrained model into our framework.
 It is also promising to conduct the pretraining on general protein data from PDB and then carry out finetuning on the antibody dataset.
 Another potential way is to use Alphafold to produce pseudo 3D structures from 1D sequences for pretraining.
 We leave the above considerations for future work.